Web-Dev-Collaborative/BlogBackEnd/docs/README.md

 ## Documentation

 - This app has been documented via Postman.
-- Postman Docs were last published on 08/20/2020.
+- Postman docs were last published on 08/21/2020.
 - Postman docs contain examples of all get, post, and put endpoint body submissions AND responses.
+- Comments including the full SQL command for its corresponding knex function is included for the larger functions in each model, just for posterity or to show that I can do/did it.

 [Postman Collection]()   |   [BASE URL](https://hatchways-betest.herokuapp.com/api)   |   [Schema](https://dbdesigner.page.link/VfzyA87X2LzAs5nA8)   |   [Documentation](https://documenter.getpostman.com/view/6401823/T1LQi78J?version=latest)   |   [Endpoints](endpoints.md)